becem-gharbi/nuxt-auth/README.md

 - For security reasons, it's recommended to add rate limiting and CORS policy.

 - The sessions are subject to expiration in case the user does not refresh his login.
-To flush this useless data, the module exposes the following API
+To flush this useless data, the module exposes the following REST API

 ```bash
 curl -X DELETE -H "Webhook-Key: WEBHOOK_KEY" BASE_URL/api/auth/session/revoke/expired